Skip to main content

 Required: yes

-The healthCheckPath field is used by the Cloudron Runtime to determine if your app is running and responsive.
-The app must return a 2xx HTTP status code as a response when this path is queried.
-In most cases, the default "/" will suffice but there might be cases where periodically querying "/" is an expensive operation.
-In addition, the app might want to use a specialized route should it want to perform some specialized internal checks.
+The Cloudron Runtime uses the healthCheckPath field to determine if your app is running and responsive.
+The app must return a 2xx HTTP status code when this path is queried.
+The default "/" suffices in most cases, but periodically querying "/" can be expensive.
+Apps can use a specialized route to perform specialized internal checks.

 Example: